NavigationContentFooter

 • CrowdSec

-• SSH-connection
+• SSH

 • iptables

-CrowdSec is an open-source software that detects malicious behavior from various connection sources, including infrastructure, system, and applications.
+CrowdSec is an open-source software that detects malicious behavior from various connection sources, including infrastructure, systems, and applications.
 Similar to Fail2Ban, CrowdSec reads logs from several sources (eg: files and streams).
 It then parses and extracts information such as IPs, time, and environment to match it to patterns called scenarios.

-Once a malicious behavior is detected, its IP is stored via the Local API (LAPI), and another software called bouncer, also deployed on your machine, restricts access to this IP on your resources by querying the LAPI every X seconds.
-Various bouncers exist, blocking IPs with a firewall (iptables, nftables), Cloudflare or Nginx.
+Once malicious behavior is detected, its IP is stored via the Local API (LAPI), and another software called bouncer, also deployed on your machine, restricts access to this IP on your resources by querying the LAPI every X seconds.
+Various bouncers exist, blocking IPs with a firewall (iptables, nftables), Cloudflare, or Nginx.

 Another feature enables every user of CrowdSec to share their banned IPs to a Central API (CAPI) managed by the CrowdSec team.
 When an IP is identified as being dangerous, it is shared with the whole community and is banned by the bouncers.
 This feature can be deactivated.